Happening-Community/requests-and-offers/documentation/specifications.md

 #### 4.7.2 User Interface

-The administrators have access to the Adminstration Dashboard which is a specific part of the UI that includes the pages for managing administrators, persons, projects, organizations, requests and offers.

-It also includes the search functionality and special reports.
+Administrators have access to the Administration Dashboard, a specialized part of the user interface that includes pages for managing administrators, persons, projects, organizations, requests, and offers.
+This dashboard also incorporates search functionality and special reports, providing administrators with comprehensive tools for network management.

 ### 4.8 Roles & Permissions